Liriel-Felix/Liriel-Felix/README.md

 Technology student passionate about creating intuitive digital experiences through Front-End Development and UI/UX Design.
 I'm currently contributing to the **NATAL Study** - a scientific research project for longitudinal monitoring of cardiovascular events and falls in elderly people (80+), where I work on enhancing the project's website and digital platforms, focusing on feature updates and usability improvements.

 I have experience developing interfaces using Figma and building responsive applications with HTML, CSS, and JavaScript.
 I'm currently studying React to enhance my front-end skills and exploring Data Science with Python.
-I'm always seeking new challenges that combine design thinking with practical programming solutions.

 I enjoy tackling challenges that combine design and programming, and I'm always seeking opportunities to grow as a professional while contributing to innovative projects.

  <div style="display: inline-block">
   <img align="center" alt="logo Figma" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/figma/figma-original.svg" />